kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 * Laban Sköllermark, grammar and spelling
 * Dick Svensson, feedback
 * Andreas Kling, kernel experience and feedback from Serenity OS

+## Future research
+Adding support for "unsigned overflow protection" in gcc would reduce the risk of overwriting the GOT table (and circumventing RELRO) using global variables.